Time-dependent dynamics in the confined lattice Lorentz gas: Velocity relaxation

 It turns out to be convenient to factor out the bare velocity by writing the left hand side as $\img \partial_{k_{x}} N t(\textbf{k}) \big\vert_{\bf{k} = \bf{0}} = v_{0} \mathcal{V}_{L}(F;s)$.
 By taking the low-frequency limit of Eq.~(\ref{05032024_1513}), we find the terminal velocity

-The analytic expression of the function $\mathcal{V}_{L}(F;s)$ turns out to be rather cumbersome to be reported here, however, in Appendix \ref{sec_moments}, we illustrate how to obtain this function.
-A plot of $\mathcal{V}_{L}(F;0)$ as a function of $F$ is provided in Fig.~3 of the accompanying Letter~\cite{JointLetter}.
+The analytic expression of the function $\mathcal{V}_{L}(F;s)$ turns out to be rather cumbersome to be reported here; nevertheless, in Appendix \ref{two_lane} we show the explicit result for the case $L=2$.
+The procedure to obtain $\mathcal{V}_{L}(F;s)$ is illustrated in Appendix \ref{sec_moments} and explicit results for this function are available for any $L$ in the supporting \texttt{Mathematica} script~\cite{LorentzGasNotebook}.